Mbegum2020/Tipico_Assessment/README.md

 -click on the “OK” switch to close the window.
 After this step all the jar files are added in the “Project” build path.

+Below is a step by step outline of what is taking place in the script in plain English.

+Step 1: Go to trends.google.com
+Step 2: Enter “Selenium WebDriver” to the “enter search term or a topic” input box and press Enter Step 3: You should be redirected to the “Explore” page Step 4: Enter “Javascript WebDriverIO” to the “+Compare” field and press Enter Step 5: You should be on the “Compare” page
+Step 6: Select “US => New York” from the filters
+Step 7: Select “Past 90 days” from the filters
+Step 8: Get the percentual ratio from the “Compared breakdown by metro” section and display it on the console.
+Make sure, that “Selenium Webdriver” is more popular than
+WebDriverIO when it comes to the actual numbers.

+TestNG Framework is used for this project: Run the project as TestNG

 import java.util.concurrent.TimeUnit;
 	import org.openqa.selenium.By;